risebeyondio/io/containers-microservices/kubernetes/kubernetes-basics.rst

 services
    solve the problem of replica pods being frequently destroyed and (re)created, scaled up and down

-   abstraction / load balancer layer on top of set of replica pods
+   abstraction / load balancer layer on top of a set of replica pods

    allow dynamic access to the replica pods

    instead of accessing pods directly the service sitting on top of the replica pods is to be utilised

-   uninterrupted access to replica pods that are currrently in operation
+   uninterrupted access to replica pods that are currently in operation

 |